DEAN-ngo/elimupi/README.md

 *Please note that this will change the 'pi' user's password to: elimupi

-7. After the reboot the installation will continue
+7. After the reboot, cconnect to the Raspberry Pi through SSH again and continue the installation by running `python3 ElimuPi_installer.py` again.

+8. After another reboot, the Raspberry Pi is ready for use!

 All default username and passwords will be elimupi/elimupi unless noted differently.